-In order to get into competition shape and get their muscles to pop out, a bodybuilder must drop their body fat percentage to dangerously low levels that nears their essential fat levels, which for men is about 3% and women 10-12% body fat.
+In order to get into competition shape and get the defined look, a bodybuilder must drop their body fat percentage to dangerously low levels that near their essential fat levels, which for men is about 3% and women 10-12% body fat.
 That type of body composition looks like this:

 If your body composition looks like this, you will have huge, bulky muscles visible all over your body.
+And decreasing your body fat percentage to such a low level will have negative effects on your hormone levels, hurting your well being.
 For most people, this isn’t the goal.

 Bodybuilders are one end of the extreme, but what’s on the other end isn’t much better.

 You’ve probably heard a lot about being skinny fat.
 Skinny fat people look skinny but flabby: not toned and with no definition to their body at all.